PACTCare/Starlog/README.md

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-> IPFS Metadata Blockchain based on Substrate
+> Metadata Blockchain based on Substrate

 The goal of Starlog is to research and develop an open source solo chain or potential parachain, which stores metadata for IPFS as non-fungible tokens as well as unavailability data.
 The metadata will be signed by the uploaders and include availability information, a price, a timestamp, owner(s), information about the uploaded file itself as well as the location/gateway of the initial upload.